 STI at A&WMA’s Air Quality Measurement Methods and Technology Conference

 Mr. MacDonald is a Vice President with STI and manages the Meteorology, Measurements, and Outreach Division.
 He regularly coordinates and leads complex field studies using highly sophisticated instrumentation to characterize meteorological and chemical properties and processes in challenging environments.
-Mr. MacDonald will serve as chair for both Session 5B: Fugitive Fenceline Monitoring, and Session 5C: Fugitive Advance Monitoring.
+Mr. MacDonald served as chair for both Session 5B: Fugitive Fenceline Monitoring, and Session 5C: Fugitive Advance Monitoring at the conference.

 Considerations for Effective Upper-Air Meteorological Networks by Clinton MacDonald Advancements in ground-based remote sensing instruments have improved the ability to measure lower-atmospheric conditions, but many aspects of their installation, operation, and data processing need to be addressed to ensure reliable, high-quality, and cost-effective data collection.
 This presentation described the logistical elements to consider when selecting and working with upper-air instruments.